ngkalaf/ngkalaf.github.io/index.md

 # [Teaching](https://www.joshuaboston.com/teaching//)

-<p align="justify">Teaching is something that excites me, as I enjoy working with students, and I find that classroom discussions often lead to promising research questions.
-Across three universities, I have independently taught six introductory and advanced undergraduate courses.</p>
+<p align="justify">Teaching is something that excites me, as I enjoy working with students, and I find that classroom discussions often lead to promising research questions both for myself and my students.
+I enjoy teaching introductory and advanced courses across American politics topics, with a strong focus on law and courts.</p>